umfhero/Lazy-Sleep/README.md

 - Toggle between light and dark themes
 - "Invisibility mode" that hides the window when the mouse moves away
 - Cancel scheduled shutdowns
-- Personalized greeting with your account name
+- Personalised greeting with your account name

 ## How to Use